psychoanalyzing-twitter/sentiment-analysis/README.md

 # Sentiment Analysis of Tweets regarding Technology and Innovation in the UAE

-A project which was an assignment for our Text Analytics course @ Heriot Watt Uni.
-This project looks at Tweets in order to gain insights into people's views on the current state of technology, the innovations, and technological advancements made in the UAE.
+This project was an assignment for our Text Analytics course @ Heriot Watt University.
+It looks at tweets in order to gain insights into people's views on the current state of technology, the innovations, and technological advancements made in the UAE.

 ## Motivation

-Motivate your research question or business problem.
-Clearly explain which problem is solved.
+Sentiments from Twitter could be useful for businesses and government entities.

 ## Method and results